TechRohitNaik/GraphQLWithNetCore/README.md

 # GraphQL With Net Core 5.0 and Entity Framework
-Sample Net Core 5.0 GraphQl API using Hot chocolate framework.
+Sample Net Core 5.0 GraphQl API using Hot chocolate framework and Entity Framework.
 Hosted on Azure Cloud.
 For demo use below link:
 https://graphqlwithnetcore.azurewebsites.net/graphql